abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/onnx/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for the software developers who are willing to migrate their ONNX based applications from x86_64 platforms to ARM based platforms, or on Microsoft Azure - Cobalt 100 CPU based VMs specifically.
+who_is_this_for: This is an introductory topic for the software developers who are willing to migrate their ONNX based applications from x86_64 platforms to Arm based platforms, or on Microsoft Azure - Cobalt 100 CPU based VMs specifically.

 learning_objectives:
     - Provision an Azure Arm64 VM using Azure console, with Ubuntu as the base image.
-    - Analyze performance on Arm Neoverse N2 based Azure Cobalt 100 VMs.
+    - Learn how to create Azure Linux 3.0 Docker container.
+    - Deploy a ONNX based application inside an Azure Linux 3.0 Arm64-based Docker container, as well as Azure Linux 3.0 custom-image based Azure VM.
-    - Perform onnx benchmarking directly on the custom Azure Linux ARM64 virtual machine.
+    - Perform ONNX benchmarking inside the container as well as the custom VM.

 prerequisites:
     - A [Microsoft Azure](https://azure.microsoft.com/) account with access to Cobalt 100 based instances (Dpsv6).
+    - A machine with [Docker](/install-guides/docker/) installed.
     - Basic understanding of Python and machine learning concepts.
     - Familiarity with ONNX Runtime and Azure cloud services.